 Software and data architectures often neglect to explicitly formulate any requirements at the level of pragmatics, since they are assumed to be guaranteed by institutional procedures (e.g., who is given an account, and who may ingest data).
 However, this delegation of responsibilities cannot be upheld for open infrastructures where anybody is invited to participate and to which a multitude of external tools and platforms connect, each of which may have its own users, roles, service definitions, access regulations, interfaces, and protocols.
-Accordingly, finding that semantic interoperability cannot reach its goals if it is not supplemented by an agreement on "what kind of socio-technical infrastructure is required," it has been proposed to work toward a universal pragmatic web [26]; in full consequence, this would add a third layer to the world-wide web infrastructure, operating on top of the semantic web and hypertext/syntactic web layers.
-This raises the issue of requirements engineering (i.e., specifying and implementing requirements) for service-oriented infrastructures, which becomes non-trivial whenever "stakeholders do not deliberately know what is needed" [30].
-Previous work has established that ontologies are not only a viable tool for semantic interoperability, but also for enriching the structure provided for the semantic space by definitions of entities, relations, and rules that are employed to specify jointly agreed pragmatics [26, 29]; to provide additional procedural information, workflow patterns have been suggested as a tool [28], e.g., employing the Business Process Model and Notation (BPMN) [1].
-Since BPMN workflow diagrams can be transformed to RDF triples on the basis of an ontology [24], this approach is well suitable for domains of knowledge where ontologies already exist.
+Accordingly, finding that semantic interoperability cannot reach its goals if it is not supplemented by an agreement on "what kind of socio-technical infrastructure is required," it has been proposed to work toward a universal pragmatic web [33]; in full consequence, this would add a third layer to the world-wide web infrastructure, operating on top of the semantic web and hypertext/syntactic web layers.
+This raises the issue of requirements engineering (i.e., specifying and implementing requirements) for service-oriented infrastructures, which becomes non-trivial whenever "stakeholders do not deliberately know what is needed" [38].
+Previous work has established that ontologies are not only a viable tool for semantic interoperability, but also for enriching the structure provided for the semantic space by definitions of entities, relations, and rules that are employed to specify jointly agreed pragmatics [33, 37]; to provide additional procedural information, workflow patterns have been suggested as a tool [36], e.g., employing the Business Process Model and Notation (BPMN) [1].
+Since BPMN workflow diagrams can be transformed to RDF triples on the basis of an ontology [30], this approach is well suitable for domains of knowledge where ontologies already exist.

 The present work follows a similar approach; it intends to contribute to the aim of the European Materials Modelling Council (EMMC) to make services, platforms, and tools for modelling and simulation of fluid and solid materials interoperable at all levels, which includes pragmatic interoperability.
-The workflow pattern standard of the EMMC is MODA (i.e., Model Data) [7], which as an ontology becomes OSMO, the ontology for simulation, modelling, and optimization; this ontology development and the release [17] of OSMO version 1.2 constitutes the point of departure for the present discussion.
+The workflow pattern standard of the EMMC is MODA (i.e., Model Data) [7], which as an ontology becomes OSMO, the ontology for simulation, modelling, and optimization; this ontology development [20] constitutes the point of departure for the present discussion.
 One of the concepts at the core of this line of work is that of materials modelling translation, i.e., the process of guiding an industrial challenge toward a solution with the help of modelling [11, 12].
 The experts that facilitate this process are referred to as translators; they provide a service for companies and can be either academics, software owners, internal employees of a company, or independent engineers.
-By employing translators and their translation services, the interpretation of modelling and simulation is adapted to decision making processes in industry.
-Translators are expected to support the uptake of methods from computational molecular engineering by their industrial partners to facilitate innovations leading to novel or improved products and manufacturing processes.
-Previous work on data science pragmatics by Neff et al. [21] concludes that it is particularly relevant to "get involved in observing the day-to-day practices of the work of data science" when addressing a scenario that "requires translation across multiple knowledge domains" to "make data valuable, meaningful, and actionable."
+Previous work on data science pragmatics by Neff et al. [26] concludes that it is particularly relevant to "get involved in observing the day-to-day practices of the work of data science" when addressing a scenario that "requires translation across multiple knowledge domains" to "make data valuable, meaningful, and actionable."
 This is the case here as well.

 The remainder of this work is structured as follows: Section 2 introduces the approach to interoperability established by the EMMC (and associated projects), the relevant definitions of roles and best practices concerning materials modelling translation, and how ontologies can be employed in this context.
-For this purpose, Section 3 introduces the main contribution from the present work, the Materials Modelling Translation Ontology (MMTO) version 1.1, together with OSMO version 1.4 which is extended in comparison to the previous release [17].
-Section 4 discusses the identification of key performance indicators (KPIs) and suggests a procedure, for aligning simulation workflows with KPIs.
+For this purpose, Section 3 introduces the main contribution from the present work, the Materials Modelling Translation Ontology (MMTO) version 1.3.4, together with OSMO version 1.6.6 which is extended in comparison to the previously published version 1.2 [20].
+Section 4 discusses the identification of key performance indicators.
 Finally, a conclusion is given in Section 5.